arelimdz/CA-Project-Tictactoe-cli/README.md

 - Check if there is a winner

-Like the classic tictactoe game, the player who first makes a continuous line with his mark ("X"/ "O") on the board wins.
+Like the classic tic-tac-toe game, the player who first makes a continuous line with his mark ("X"/ "O") on the board wins.
 This continuous line can be vertical, horizontal, forward diagonal or backward diagonal.

 As shown in the following images: